Retire in Guatemala

 When we asked people what advice they would give someone preparing to move to Guatemala, they said:

-Answer Question & View More Answers
+View More Answers

 What type of recreational activities are there in Guatemala?

 "In Guatemala, residents enjoy a variety of recreational facilities, such as parks, beaches, and sports complexes.
 Parks are a popular destination for families, offering a variety of activities such as picnicking, hiking, and bird watching.
 Beaches are also a popular destination, with many offering swimming, snorkeling, and other water sports.
 Sports complexes are also available, offering a variety of activities such as basketball, tennis, and soccer.
-Additionally, Guatemala is home to a number of cultural attractions, such as museums, galleries, and theaters," explained one member in Guatemala.
+Additionally, Guatemala is home to a number of cultural attractions, such as museums, galleries, and theaters," wrote one person in Guatemala.

 Where will I buy groceries and do other shopping in Guatemala?

 "Most of the staples are purchased in each villages fresh market.
 The Mayans are farmers and it is a joy to have access to fresh picked veggies and fruits.
 Panajachel has the widest selection from "stores".
 There is a Dispensa Familiar (Walmart owned) which is a decent all-things a basic grocery store would have.
-Chalo's and Sandra's both carry imported goods so you can always get that back home fix (bring money)," wrote one person in Lake Atitlan.
+Chalo's and Sandra's both carry imported goods so you can always get that back home fix (bring money)," remarked one retiree in Lake Atitlan.

 About the Author

-Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
+Joshua Wood Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
-Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC
+Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
+Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
+Mr. Wood is also a licensed counselor and psychotherapist.

 Some of Joshua's articles include Pros and Cons of Living in Portugal, 10 Best Places to Live in Ireland and Pros and Cons of Living in Uruguay.
 Connect with Joshua on LinkedIn.